jamesplease/fi-calc-guide/src/introduction/backtesting.md

   well or poorly
 - building confidence in a retirement plan

-It is extremely important to keep this in mind when running calculations in FI Calc to avoid misinterpreting the information that is presented in the calculator.
+It is important to keep this in mind when running calculations in FI Calc to avoid misinterpreting the information that is presented to you.

-> To be clear: even if a retirement plan does well in FI Calc there is no
-> guarantee that it will work out as successfully if you were to retire with
-> that plan today.
-A healthy retirement plan will involve testing with multiple
-> calculators and calculations.
-Do not base your entire retirement off of the
-> results of FI Calc.
+> Also, keep in mind that FI Calc does **not** provide financial advice.
+Always
+> speak to a licensed financial professional before making financial decisions.

 ## Other Notes on Backtesting